halloverden/symfony-request-entity-bundle/README.md

 HalloVerdenRequestEntityBundle
 ==============================
-Deserializes a request to a entity.
+Deserializes a request to an entity.

 Installation
 ============